 2. MYH repair is coordinated with cell cycle checkpoints.

 Dr. Lu-Chang’s group has shown that the 9-1-1 complex interacts and stimulates several DNA glycosylases (MYH, OGG1, TDG, and NEIL1) and mismatch repair enzymes.
 Importantly, the interrupting SpMyh1 and SpHus1 interaction by a polypeptide confers a mutator phenotype and increases cell sensitivity to H2O2.
 Thus, preserving the MYH/9-1-1 interaction contributes significantly to increase genomic stability.
 Anti-cancer drugs can be developed to interrupt these protein-protein interactions.
 They have shown that the structural asymmetry of the heterotrimeric 9-1-1 complex correlates with an asymmetry in protein-protein interactions and DNA binding.
-Because 9-1-1 interacts with and stimulates nearly every enzyme in BER, they hypothesize that 9-1-1 provides a platform to coordinate BER.
-Our results support that MYH is an adaptor to recruit 9-1-1 to the damage site.
+9-1-1 encircles DNA at double-stranded and single-stranded DNA junction.
+Rad9 has the highest DNA binding affinity than the other two subunits.
+9-1-1 prefers to bind 5’-recessed DNA but has no preference for base/base mismatches.
+Because 9-1-1 interacts with and stimulates nearly every enzyme in BER, they hypothesize that 9-1-1 provides a platform to coordinate BER (Fig. 1).
+Their results support that MYH is an adaptor to recruit 9-1-1 to the damage site.
 The coordination of BER with cell cycle checkpoints is important for genomic stability and telomere maintenance.

 3. MYH protects cells from oxidative DNA damage and carcinogenesis.